 "...Scared of me or scared or your situation?"she asked after a moment recovering from the shock.
 He still wouldn't look at her.

 "Both,"he replied quietly.
 Talking wasn't too bad, he realized with relief.
-As long as he kept his mouth covered.
+As long as he kept his head down and his mouth covered.
+And she didn't look so surprised.

-"You don't need to be scared,"she assured him, "The worst is over now.
-We're just going to talk now."
+"You don't need to be scared,"she assured him, "I'm just here to talk to you."
 He nodded stiffly, trying to believe her, but finding it hard to do so when he could practically feel her own fear radiating from across the room.
+Even her speech was painfully slow, like she assumed he was stupid and needed help understanding.
 He put his head on his knees without responding, feeling sick, weak, hungry, unbearably tired, and completely alienated.

-"How about we get the boring stuff out of the way first?"she offered, pulling out the folder she had brought, "I noticed that you don't have any records."
-Edgar frowned, confused.
+"How about we get the boring stuff out of the way first?"she offered, producing a pen from her coat pocket, "I noticed that you don't have any records on file."
+Edgar frowned with a quick glance at her, confused.
 What was she talking about?

 "No address, no phone number, no birth records, no medical history, not even a social security number…,"she said, staring wonderingly at the empty lines inside, "Can you tell me what that's about?"
 He continued to look completely lost.